zhangwurongyan/p8105_hw2_wz2507/hw2.md

 president: indicator of whether the president was democratic or republican

-for snp data:

-year: the date of the observation

-month: the month of the observation

-day: the day of the observation

 close: the closing values of the S\&P stock index on the associated date

-for unemployment data:

-year: the year of the measurements on that row

-month: the month of the measurements on that row

 rate: unemployment rate